HEmile/obsidian-search-on-internet/README.md

             alt="chat on Discord" width="120"></a>
 </p>

+Warning: The right-click menu is currently broken in the latest Obsidian release, so this plugin will not work as expected!

 ## Search on Internet
 Adds the option to search selected text on external websites, like Google and Wikipedia.